-The proposed FY 2024 General Fund Supported Capital Program is \$26.23 million, representing an increase of \$0.74 million over the FY 2023 Adopted Budget Plan.
-This increase is associated with funding adjustments attributed to maintenance previously supported by the County's Community Labor Force, athletic field maintenance associated with the opening of Patriot Park North, the Park Authority's forestry operations and ground maintenance efforts, support for the Wastewater Colchester Contribution, and interest payments on Conservation Bond Deposits.
+The FY 2024 General Fund Supported Capital Program is \$26.53 million, representing an increase of \$1.04 million over the FY 2023 Adopted Budget Plan.
+This increase is associated with funding adjustments attributed to maintenance previously supported by the County's Community Labor Force, athletic field maintenance associated with the opening of Patriot Park North, the Park Authority's forestry operations and ground maintenance efforts, support for the Wastewater Colchester Contribution, girls softball field equity initiatives, and interest payments on Conservation Bond Deposits.
 These increases are partially offset by some minor project decreases.